0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 ![](/assets/images/Flare-on-2018/deeper.jpg)

+> EDIT: Ah...so after I read the [official write-up](https://www.fireeye.com/content/dam/fireeye-www/blog/pdfs/FlareOn5_Challenge12_Solution.pdf), it's actually not subleq2 but a [RSSB](https://en.wikipedia.org/wiki/One_instruction_set_computer#Reverse_subtract_and_skip_if_borrow) (Reverse subtract and skip if borrow) VM.
+It looks kind of like subleq2, and I got confused 😛

-So once again, I had to write another disassebler for subleq2.
+So once again, I had to write another disassebler for ~~subleq2~~ RSSB.
 Based on the first one and with some modification, I created another [tiny disassembler](https://gist.github.com/bruce30262/1f4ec443c82eb3587440877aa811c767).
 It can only identify instructions like `MOV`, `ADD`, `SUB`......, but again, we could simplify the code base on some special patterns.
 After identifying some function calls, I was able to recover the whole program logic, and this time the result is much more reasonable :

 ```python
 #!/usr/bin/env python